-Goal Objective Strategy Responsible Agency Timeline FY24 Implementation 4.2.2.
+Goal Objective Strategy Responsible Agency Timeline FY25 Implementation 4.2.2.
 Ensure connectivity of infrastructure to current and future public transportation.
 CTC/MPO Ongoing as identified or requested, and funding availability Ongoing 4.3.1.
-Maximize effective mitigation of individuals to public transportation through the use of functional assessments, travel training, and other efforts to make routes accessible to more people. СТС Ongoing as identified through the application process or staff data review or as requested Ongoing 4.3.
-Provide opportunities for 4.3.2.
-Continue to utilize a 100% accessible fleet. СТС Ongoing as vehicles are replaced or added All revenue vehicles are accessible ADA and TD passengers to safely access multi-modal corridors.
+Maximize effective mitigation of individuals to public transportation through the use of functional assessments, travel training, and other efforts to make routes accessible to more people. СТС Ongoing as identified through the application process or staff data review or as requested Ongoing 4.3.2.
+Continue to utilize a 100% accessible fleet. СТС Ongoing as vehicles are replaced or added All revenue vehicles are accessible 4.3.
+Provide opportunities for ADA and TD passengers to safely access multi-modal corridors.
 4.3.3.
-Review and update the inventory of potential bus stops and shelters including ADA accessibility improvements along fixed routes. СТС Ongoing as identified or requested, and funding availability Completed in June/July 2023 4.3.4.
-Ensure all new bus stops and shelter are accessible to persons with disabilities and meet ADA Accessibility Guidelines (ADAAG) compliance requirements. СТС Ongoing as identified or requested, and funding availability Identified in June/July 2023 5.
-Ensure the safety of the 5.1.1.
-Establish a culture of safety with Bus Operators that permeates throughout the organization and maintains the safety targets of the agency PTASP (if applicable). СТС Ongoing daily safety efforts and monthly safety meetings Ongoing passengers, drivers, the general public and property in the delivery of all transportation services.
-5.1.
+Review and update the inventory of potential bus stops and shelters including ADA accessibility improvements along fixed routes. СТС Ongoing as identified or requested, and funding availability In FY 2024, 27 ADA compliant bus pads and 8 bus shelters were installed.
+Additional bus pads and shelters will be installed in FY2025 pending funding availability.
+4.3.4.
+Ensure all new bus stops and shelter are accessible to persons with disabilities and meet ADA Accessibility Guidelines (ADAAG) compliance requirements. стс Ongoing as identified or requested, and funding availability All bus stops and amenities are inspected at least annually for ADA compliance and repair, replacement, or removal as needed.
+Most recent review of stops took place in Spring 2025.
+5. Ensure the safety of the passengers, drivers, the general public and property in the delivery of all 5.1.
 Promote and educate the general public about the importance of transit safety.
-5.1.2.
+5.1.1.
+Establish a culture of safety with Bus Operators that permeates throughout the organization and maintains the safety targets of the agency PTASP (if applicable). СТС Ongoing daily safety efforts and monthly safety meetings Ongoing 5.1.2.
 Promote educational campaigns about transit, pedestrian, and bicycle safety.
-CTC/MPO Ongoing as opportunity requested or identified CTC hosted Pedestrian and Bicycle Safety event during 2023 FDOT Mobility Week 5.1.3.
-Maintain a transit accident and incident database to effectively evaluate all events in order to establish corrective actions.
-CTC/MPO Monthly safety committee meetings Monthly safety committee meetings
+CTC/MPO Ongoing as opportunity requested or identified CTC hosted Pedestrian and Bicycle Safety event during 2024 FDOT Mobility Week

+Goal Objective Strategy Responsible Agency Timeline FY25 Implementation transportation services.
+5.1.3.
+Maintain a transit accident and incident database to effectively evaluate all events in order to establish corrective actions. СТС/МРО Monthly safety committee meetings Monthly safety committee meetings